-- 1. Developing and maintaining service procedures according to international standards, for instance, ISO 20000 Information Technology Service Management and ISO 27001 Information Security Management. - 2.
-Creating readiness for attending the market of Cloud Computing Service Provider that equipped with standard data center, computer hardware, network systems, and security systems including cloud application or Software as a Service. - 3.
-Providing durable and complete products and services to cover all areas of customer business requirement. - 4.
-Expanding and improving new business model of various types of professional service. - 5.
-Building business alliances with other information technology service providers in order to collaborate on products and services for large-scale organizations and industries in domestic and neighboring countries.
-Building alliances with major entrepreneurs to be a role model of information technology services rendered, such as hospital business, educational, industrial estate, restaurant, and coffee shop etc. - 6.
-Developing and owning intellectual property to expand areas of providing services, for example, human capital management, financial and accounting, and etc. - 7.
-Hiring expert personnel granted certificates which are internationally certified to assure and meet customer needs along with creating customer satisfaction. - 8.
-Associating with educational institutes for planning and improving employee productivity to support the customer demands for software developments, both domestic and international ones. - 9.
-Emphasising on the "Best Quality Service Provider". - 10.
-Commitment to Thailand's Private Sectors Collective action Coalition Against Corruption (CAC) as a certified member. - Types of Customers and Target Customers
+- Developing and maintaining the service procedures according to the acceptable international standards, for instance, ISO 20000 Information Technology Service Management and ISO 27001 Information Security. - 2) Readiness to be a Cloud Computing Service Provider that equips with the standardized computer center, computer hardware, network system and security system including "Software as a Service" that allows users to use the service and pay monthly fees according to the actual usage (Pay per use) - 3) Providing durable and complete products and services for covering all areas of customer business. - 4) Expanding its services with a new service type and improving its business models in form of more services. - 5) Building business alliances with other information technology service providers in order to collaborate on products and services presentations for large-scale organizations and industries in domestic and neighboring countries.
+Building alliances with major entrepreneurs to be a role model of information technology services rendered, such as hospital business, educational, industrial estate, restaurant and Coffee shop etc.

+- 6) Developing and owning intellectual property for expanding the business of full service providing, for example, in the areas of human resources, and accounting and finance etc. - 7) Having highly skilled personnel and receiving a certificate that is internationally recognized in order to build confidence and be able to meet the customer needs efficiently and create customer satisfaction. - 8) Associating with educational institutes for planning and improving employee productivity for supporting the services and developing software responding to customer requirements, both domestic and international. - 9) Placing an emphasis on the Best Quality Service Provider.

+Types of Customers and Target Customers